awslabs/aws-academy-educator-toolkit/demos/aws-cli-notebook/README.md

 This demo uses a jupyter notebook running with [bash_kernel](https://pypi.org/project/bash_kernel/) to introduce the AWS CLI.

+## Create an IAM Role for the notebook Instance

+To explore the AWS CLI you will need to give your notebook Instance more privileges.

+- Navigate to IAM in the AWS Console
+- Create a service role for SageMaker
+- Select the `AmazonSageMakerFullAccess` policy
+- Create your role
+- Add another policy that gives you more access, something like `PowerUserAccess` or `AmazonEC2FullAccess`.

 ## Launching JupyterLab

 The simplest way to launch the notebook is from _Amazon Sagemaker_.